anoderay/KeepassXC-and-Firefox-flatpak-fix/README.md

-# KeepassXC-and-Firefox-flatpak-fix
+# Getting Firefox and KeePassXC flatpaks to talk!
-Fix to get KeepassXC and Firefox to communicate via native messaging when running both as hotfix.
+Fix to get KeepassXC and Firefox to communicate via native messaging when running both as flatpak and using the KeePassXC browser extension.

 **IMPORTANT CAVEAT**: For this fix to work KeePassXC has to be launched before Firefox.